 I love the Sea-Doo Safety Kit.
-I would recommend getting the Sea-Doo Safety Kit Here because it has a special shape that fits under the glove box of the Spark.
+I would recommend getting the Sea-Doo Safety Kit Here (Amazon Link Ad) because it has a special shape that fits under the glove box of the Spark.
 I use the kit as a dry box to keep my keys, phone, and wallet dry.
 Plus, it’s bright so you can see it if you drop it in the water.

 8. Sea-Doo Spark Front Storage

 I didn’t put this option that high up, don’t get me wrong having storage is important.
 But if you get a Spark with iBR then more than likely you already have this option along with the step in the rear.

 If you got a base model, then you can get the front storage here (Amazon Link Ad).